wasalm/shared-whiteboard/README.md

 short-term-wishlist:

-2. webapp
-3. multi screensize
+- multi screensize/autorotate
-4. show selected button
-5. page number to top
-6. websockets reload
+- Use protobufs

 Long-term wishlist:

-1. Use protobufs
+- Use protobufs
-2. Authentication
+- Authentication
-4. Using multiple colors
+- Using multiple colors
-5. Using multiple rooms
+- Using multiple rooms
-5. Save data
+- c++ backend